-BIT READ/ WRITE RESET VALUE DESCRIPTION D7-D0 R/W 0000 0000 PLL D Value.
-Eight most-significant bits of a 14-bit unsigned integer valid values for D are from zero to 9999, represented by a 14-bit integer located in page 0, registers 5-6.
+BIT READ/ WRITE RESET VALUE DESCRIPTION D7-D0 R/W 0000 0000 PLL D value - Eight most significant bits of a 14-bit unsigned integer valid values for D are from zero to 9999, represented by a 14-bit integer located in Page-0/Reg-5-Reg-6.
 Values should not be written into these registers that would result in a D value outside the valid range.